bruno-kakele/gonano/README.md

 Install
 -------

+    git clone -b v0.1.17 https://github.com/bruno-kakele/gonano.git
+    cd gonano
-    go get github.com/bruno-kakele/gonano@v0.1.17
+    go install

-Replace the `0.1.17` with the desired version.
+Replace the `0.1.17` with the desired release version.
+Forking a Go module is tricky, and the `go get` command was generating some odd results.
+For simplicity, clone the desired release and use `go install` (the former is deprecated anyways).

 Extra commands
 ------------------